mforman/qmk_extra/README.md

 The main thing found on this layer is the arrow key and other navigation keys (page up/down, home/end).
 Arrows are one the home row of the right hand. `J` becomes `left`, `K` becomes `down`, etc.

 You have the same home-row modifiers under the left hand that you have on the right with `RAISE`, but the `LOWER` layer also includes the F keys in the same place as the number pad.

+The `LOWER` layer keys are shown in <span style="color: red">red</span> in the lower-right corner of the key in the diagram

 ### Adjust Layer